-There are tons of teams trusting the Corsa this year.
-Here are the teams using Vittoria at the Tour this year:
+Riders trusting in Vittoria tires are numerous.
+Here are the teams using Vittoria tire at the Tour this year:

 The Tour will feature also 54 kilometres of time trialling that are split between one team time trial and one individual time trial. #VittoriaCorsaSpeed GRAPHENE 2.0 is the tire specifically designed for time trials.
 Rated as the fastest tire in the world, Corsa Speed uses the lightest cotton casing and thinnest tread available from Vittoria for maximum speed.